rstacruz/vim-fastunite/README.md

 * *Faster grepping:* `ag` will be used for grepping if it's available.

 * *Better unite-tag integration:* if `unite-tag` is installed, it will be used as the tag browser when pressing `^]`.

+* *Preconfigured matchers:* fuzzy matching and smart sorting is enabled by default.

 * And many more.